GeorgePearse/QDrant-NLP/interface/README.md

 To apply these tools to a multi-modal dataset you would only need to concatenate the embeddings for each component and away you go with all the same technqiues.

+NB: Other names
-NB: Consider calling this thing grouper if you take it more seriously and upgrade the components
+* Consider calling this thing grouper if you take it more seriously and upgrade the components
+* Or, carve-n-serve (if people actually liked the fastapi component).
+Carving up the data into small chunks.

 Might make sense to apply a similarity cut off instead of the nearest K.